fdifrison/intergalacticGuidesForCoders/UserGuides/Django_101.md

 ### `views.py`

-Contains the function that renders the html of each pages in the project directory.
-Functions takes a django requests and returns an html response.
-The project apps can be imported in the view to retrieve and display data.
+Contains the function that renders the HTML of each page in the project directory.
+Functions take a Django request and return an HTML response.
+The project apps can be imported into the view to retrieve and display data.

     from django.http import HttpResponse
     def home_view(request):
         HTML_STRING = '<h1>Hello World</h1>'
         return HttpResponse(HTML_STRING)

-It is common to import html templates into views
+It is common to import HTML templates into views

 ### `urls.py`

-Contains the urls reference to the webpages.
-Connects a path (ulr) with one of the views contained in `views.py`
+Contains the URLs reference to the webpages.
+Connects a path (URL) with one of the views contained in `views.py`.

 from .views import home_view